Small Fry (film): Plot

-One night at fast-food chicken restaurant named Poultry Palace, Bonnie does not like the Zurg belt buckle toy she receives as her kids' meal toy.
+One night at a fast-food chicken restaurant named Poultry Palace, Bonnie does not like the Zurg belt buckle toy she receives as her kids' meal toy.
 She asks if she could instead acquire a Mini Buzz Lightyear toy, but the cashier tells her the restaurant's supply of them has run out, and that the items in the display cabinet are unavailable, being for display only.
 A Mini Buzz Lightyear complains to a Mini Zurg that they will never be played with, but Mini Zurg prefers to stay because he doesn't want to get in trouble with anyone at Poultry Palace.

 After eating dinner, Bonnie goes to play in the ball pit with Rex and Buzz Lightyear, whom she brought along.
 Seizing a chance to be played with, Mini Buzz sneaks out of the display cabinet, climbs into the ball pit, and pulls Buzz under the balls to take his place.
 Bonnie's mother packs the toys in her bag, unaware that Mini Buzz was not the real Buzz.

 Mini Buzz successfully fools Rex into thinking he is the real Buzz and that he was shrunk by the plastic in the ball pit, though when they return home, the other toys instantly realize he is an imposter.
 Meanwhile, Buzz emerges from the balls and discovers he was left behind at the restaurant, which is now closed.

 While trying to escape, Buzz discovers a storage room where a support group for abandoned fast food toys is being held, led by a mermaid toy named Neptuna.

 The support group thinks Buzz is another victim of abandonment and he is forced to take part in the meeting.
 During a reenactment therapy session, Buzz meets Gary Grappling Hook, a toy grappling hook and a member of the group, and he uses him to escape.
 Back at Bonnie's house, the other toys demand Mini Buzz to reveal Buzz's whereabouts, and then begin devising a plan to break into Poultry Palace and save him.

 However, Buzz soon finds his way home and returns, confronting Mini Buzz about his behavior.
 Mini Buzz is then seen at the support group opening up to the others, with Buzz now accompanying him as his sponsor.
-In a post-credits scene, back at the Poultry Place restaurant, Mini Zurg is left with the electronic belt buckle as his sole companion, much to his delight.
+In a post-credits scene, back at the Poultry Palace restaurant, Mini Zurg is left with the electronic belt buckle as his sole companion, much to his delight.